Category Archives: Leadership

 Authenticity and “The Better Self”

-Have you ever had a moment when you knew you were being the best “self” you could be?
-How about the opposite, when you knew you were somehow presenting to those around you, in that particular moment, the worst … Continue reading
+Have you ever had a moment when you knew you were being the best "self" you could be?
+How about the opposite, when you knew you were somehow presenting to those around you, in that particular moment, the worst of your "self"?
+Authenticity.
+Being "authentic" is not just the craze; it's the litmus test …

 Honor

-“You can’t compare men back then to men today.
-There’s just no comparison.”
-So said one of the more compelling Civil War Reenactors I talked to at the “Battle of Waynesboro” in Waynesboro, Virginia last weekend.
-What he meant … Continue reading
+"You can't compare men back then to men today.
+There's just no comparison."
+So said one of the more compelling Civil War Reenactors I talked to at the "Battle of Waynesboro" in Waynesboro, Virginia last weekend.
+What he meant was that there was something that the combat veterans of the American Civil War understood, …

 Still in the Wake of The Civil War

-Here’s an interesting question: what types of ceremonies, rituals, and celebrations are appropriate for remembering the war officially known as “The War Between The States”?
+Here's an interesting question: what types of ceremonies, rituals, and celebrations are appropriate for remembering the war officially known as "The War Between The States"?
 (So said Congress in 1948, one reenactor pointed out to me last weekend.)
-Actually, Wikipedia … Continue reading
+Actually, Wikipedia refutes my friend the reenactor, saying Congress never officially legislated a name for the war. …

 Reflections on Daniel Pink’s “Drive”

 What makes us do what we do?
 What are the deeper motivations that keep us engaged in our life and work?
-Under what conditions do we learn, perform, and live at the highest levels of engagement and what some call … Continue reading
+Under what conditions do we learn, perform, and live at the highest levels of engagement and what some call "flow?"
+Daniel Pink, in Drive: The Surprising Truth About What Motivates Us, has whacked me …

 Growing Up Into Dreams

 Last night, I made a proclamation.
-“Tomorrow, I grow up.”
-It’s a Facebook Status kind of thing to say.
+"Tomorrow, I grow up."
+It's a Facebook Status kind of thing to say.
 Is it true?
 Will I grow up today?
-On the one hand, each day is a growing up into responsibility and … Continue reading
+On the one hand, each day is a growing up into responsibility and freedom.
+Demands grow, stakes go up, opportunities present themselves with alarming swiftness and fickle timing. …